mmin18/LayoutCast/README.md

 ### 1. Prepare the cast script

-I haven't write the Eclipse plugin yet, so if you need to use it on a eclipse project, you can try to use the command line.
+I haven't written the Eclipse plugin yet, so if you need to use it on a eclipse project, you can try to use the command line.

 You can get the script here <https://raw.githubusercontent.com/mmin18/LayoutCast/master/cast.py>.
 Put the script in project root dir or anywhere you like.
 Since it is written in Python 2.7 (make sure you have installed the right version).